myselfHimanshu/data-summit-blog/content/posts/cnn_02.md

 <img src="https://media.giphy.com/media/JpG2A9P3dPHXaTYrwu/giphy.gif">
 </p>

-Training your network on K80 GPU will be slower than V100 GPU or any higher gpu model series.
+Training your network on K80 GPU will be slower than V100 GPU or any higher gpu model series because of its compute power.

 **What's the solution?**